ASKyzer/LIRI/README.md

 Exercise with Node and Spotify, Twitter and OMDB API's

 When running a comand to find a movie or song title, if the title contains spaces then add quotes around the title name.
+Case also matters.
+Must be exactly as the real movie title case is.

 Install packages before running:
 NodeJS: https://nodejs.org/en/